Friday, December 11, 2020

 some – overflowing – lava. i can remember clutching my

-phone in my hand, but leaving both deep in each pocket.
+phone in my hand, but each hand was deep within its pocket.

 and then there was an explosion. we were desert-side